jjeongin/creative-machine-website/src/markdown-pages/download.md

 There are two main ways to use Creative Machine in Processing.

-### Option 1: Downlaod from Processing application.
+### Option 1: Download from Processing application.

 1. Start your Processing application and go to Sketch > Import Library > Manage Libraries...